Chapters

 The leather used to produce our sneakers comes from farms in Southern Brazil and does not come from any areas suffering deforestation.

 On average, 70% of the leather carbon footprint occurs during cattle raising (mostly cattle natural digestion process).
+The remaining 30% is from leather production, tanning and transportation.

 Since 2008, we have been working on ways to improve the leather production chain and focusing on its traceability and chemical transparency.